facebook/react-native-website/website/blog/2022-03-15-an-update-on-the-new-architecture-rollout.md

 ### The Migration Guide

 After several rounds of review & feedback, we finally merged **the Migration Guide** (f.k.a. _the Playbook_).
-You can find it [on the website in the Guides section.](/docs/next/new-architecture-intro)
+You can find it [on the New Architecture working group.](https://github.com/reactwg/react-native-new-architecture#guides)

 This Migration Guide will show you **how to create a custom Fabric component or a TurboModule** with a step-by-step approach.
 The guide will also show you how to **adapt your existing app or library** to use the New Architecture.